anbox-cloud/discourse-docs/exp/containers.md

 Containers are the centre piece of the Anbox Cloud stack.
 Every time you launch an application or an image, Anbox Cloud creates a container for it.
 Every container provides a full Android system.

+All containers in Anbox Cloud are ephemeral, which means that as soon as a container is stopped, all of its data is deleted.
+Anbox Cloud **DOES NOT** back up any data from the Android or the outer Ubuntu container.
+Backup and restore of data must be implemented separately through [addons](https://discourse.ubuntu.com/t/addons/25293).
+See [Example: Back up data](https://discourse.ubuntu.com/t/example-back-up-data/25289) for information on how to do this.

 <a name="regular-vs-base"></a>
 ## Regular containers vs. base containers